BlobDevelopment/workers-tracing/README.md

 # Workers Tracing

+Workers tracing is a small (~2.6 KB compressed) and quick library for having distributed tracing within [Cloudflare Workers](https://workers.cloudflare.com/).

+There are currently 2 different formats supported:
-This library will allow you to send [OpenTelemtry](https://opentelemetry.io/) traces inside of [Cloudflare Workers](https://workers.cloudflare.com/).
-OpenTelemtry is a standard tracing/metrics/logs format.
-With this you could send traces to your server and view them in something like [Jaeger](https://www.jaegertracing.io/).
+- [OpenTelemtry](https://opentelemetry.io/) is a standard tracing/metrics/logs format.
+It has wide support in many different services such as [Jaeger](https://www.jaegertracing.io/).
+- [Zipkin](https://zipkin.io/) is another widely adopted format which is focused on tracing.

+> **Note**
+> This is an opinionated library, it does not use the standard patterns and base libraries.
+> This was done very intentionally, we believe this libary is much cleaner (and just lighter) than the standard libraries.

 ## Install

 Installing this package is easy, you simply need to install the npm package like so:
 ```
-npm install --save workers-opentelemtry
+npm install --save workers-tracing
 ```

 ## Usage